Marcumc165/How-does-a-bike-share-navigate-speedy-success/Case study.md

 to analyze and identify current trends in riders behavior.
 The data has been made available by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).

 **Data Organization**
 The data is organized by month, and follows the naming covention of *"YYYYMM-divvy-tripdata"*.
-Each dataset includes all of the trips that were completed in the month, and contains the following data column names:
+The datasets for January - May contains the trips that started in their respective months, and the datasets for June - December contain the trips that were concluded in their months.
+Each dataset contains the following data column names:
 * ride_id
 * rideable_type
 * started_at